-To claim this deduction, you must submit with your return the Informative Return - Individual Retirement Account (Form 480.7) or a certification from the bank or institution in which you opened the account.
-The certification shall include the amount of the contribution and the taxable year for which it was made.
+You must keep for your records the Informative Return - Individual Retirement Account (Form 480.7) provided by the bank or institution in which you opened the account.

 Line 3 - Enter \$300 if the taxpayer is married living with spouse and filing jointly, and both spouses receive earned income.
 If your filing status is married filing separately, you are not entitled to claim this deduction.